aleksei-berezkin/typique/README.md

 </details>

-## Recipes

-You can also check examples in the [tests directory](./test/basic).

-### Sharing constants between CSS and runtime
+## Sharing constants between CSS and runtime

 Because CSS is defined as types, the task comes down to converting constants to types.
-The following language features can perform this for you:
+The following TS language features can perform this for you:

-#### `typeof` operator
+### `typeof` operator

 ```ts
 const unit = 4